arunredhu/ngx-cdk-loader/README.md

 ##### Bypass `NgxLoaderHttpInterceptor`

 Sometimes, there can be a use case where a developer don't want to use the global loader state for a specific API call and want to manage its own state for loader.
-In that case, the developer want to bypass the `NgxLoaderHttpInterceptor` for a specific http request.
+In that case, the developer want to bypass the `NgxLoaderHttpInterceptor` for that specific http request.
 This can be easily done with the help of `customHeaders` in the http request. `x-supress-ngx-loader` property can be set on [`HttpHeaders`](https://angular.io/api/common/http/HttpHeaders) to supress the global loader for a particular request.

 ```ts
 let httpHeaders = new HttpHeaders();